jedisct1/libsodium-doc/generating_random_data/README.md

 The `randombytes_stir()` function reseeds the pseudo-random number generator, if it supports this operation.
 Calling this function is not required with the default generator, even after a `fork()` call, unless the descriptor for `/dev/urandom` was closed using `randombytes_close()`.

 If a non-default implementation is being used (see `randombytes_set_implementation()`), `randombytes_stir()` must be called by the child after a `fork()` call.

+## Note

+If this is used in an application inside a VM, and the VM is snapshotted and restored, then the above functions may produce the same output.